Heated Floors

 We perform system checks during installation stages and confirm everything functions as intended before final turnover.

-Heated floor systems are straightforward when you focus on the right questions.
+Heated floor systems are straightforward when you focus on the right decisions.

-Tile and stone are common choices for radiant heating because they transfer warmth effectively.
+Tile and stone are common choices because they transfer warmth effectively.
 We coordinate the system around your surface selection and installation method.

 3) How do you want to control it?

-• settings that keep it comfortable without constant adjustment
+Simple on/off with a timer, scheduled warming, or settings that keep it comfortable without constant adjustment.

 Fortress Builders treats remodeling as a coordinated system.
 Heated floors are designed alongside the elements that protect your investment long-term.